Our Family of Companies

 • Consider all available options when setting up a contingent beneficiary to determine who will have access to your assets upon your death.

-Understanding Contingent Beneficiary?
+Understanding Contingent Beneficiary

 A contingent beneficiary is a person or entity that receives the death benefit of a life insurance policy if the primary beneficiary cannot receive the proceeds.
-For example, if the insured dies and the primary beneficiary is deceased or declaims the policy benefit, the contingents beneficiaries would receive the benefit.
+For example, if the insured dies and the primary beneficiary is deceased or declaims the policy benefit, the contingent beneficiaries would receive the benefit.

 Why Name a Contingent Beneficiary?